 - At best, the current child welfare system refers or points families to other systems that have a role to play but these, too, are constrained and siloed.
-The lack of wider attention to the broader social determinants of health and how families are affected, and the disconnection between systems limits the opportunities to make fundamental changes and improvements in child well-being. - Our current systems and practices pay limited attention to upstream opportunities to bolster a family's capacity to safely care for and nurture their children.
+The lack of wider attention to the broader social determinants of health and how families are affected, and the disconnection between systems, limits the opportunities to make fundamental changes and improvements in child well-being. - Our current systems and practices pay limited attention to upstream opportunities to bolster a family's capacity to safely care for and nurture their children.
 There are two key opportunities: during a child's early years (0-6) and when concerns first arise.
 Neither early childhood development nor early help are current priorities.
-All the children would have benefited from greater supports in their early years at a time when the brain is rapidly developing and when family stressors and violence can have a particularly significant outcome on their development.
+All of the children, whose stories were reviewed for the report, would have benefited from greater supports in their early years at a time when the brain is rapidly developing and when family stressors and violence can have a particularly significant outcome on their development.
 All the families whose stories we share in this report would have benefited tremendously from early help - more intensive wraparound services when the small cracks in their capacity to parent and their own well-being first began to appear.